learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

  Now let's see if this reassigns state.
 Open up the index.html file in the browser and call `dispatch({type: 'INCREASE_COUNT'})`.
 Now let's type in state and see if was changed.
 State should return `{count: 1}`.
-Hurray!
+Hooray!
 More smiles. :) :)

 Next problem.
-Our state says the count is 1, but do you think that is reflected in our html?
+Our state says the count is 1, but do you think that is reflected in our HTML?
 Me neither.
 Ok, so what function is in charge of that.
 Give it a shot.
 I'll be waiting with the answer when you're ready.

 ### 3. Use the render function to display our state.